akhil27051999/Deployment-of-3-Tier-Application/AWS_VM/installation_steps.md

-# Section 1: Provisioning AWS EC2 Virtual Machine and SSH Access
+# 🖥️ Provisioning AWS EC2 Virtual Machine and SSH Access

 This section guides us through creating a Virtual Machine (EC2 instance) on AWS and connecting to it securely via SSH.